- Applicants have become unemployed through no fault of their own.

 The amount of unemployment claims is calculated on a quarterly basis.
 In some cases, waiting to file until the next quarter may be beneficial if pay increased dramatically over the course of a year.
 In most cases, it will not make a big enough difference to worry about.

-The Colorado Department of Labor & Unemployment no longer issues paper checks.
-The department will issue unemployment payments on a Visa® debit card, or unemployment payments can be direct deposited into a checking or savings account.
+The Colorado Department of Labor & Employment no longer issues paper checks.
+The department will issue unemployment payments on a Visa® debit card issued by Chase bank, or unemployment payments can be direct deposited into a checking or savings account.
 The default choice is the debit card, unless direct deposit is specified on the application.